 Please note this is an unsponsored review, but I am an affiliate for ButcherBox.
 This means they did not pay me to do this review, but if you use one of my links to sign up, I will receive a small kickback.
 I only endorse products I use in my own home and love for our family.

-I can’t believe it’s been almost three years since I posted about my first order with ButcherBox.
+I can't believe it's been over seven years since I posted about my first order with ButcherBox.
 (Read: Why I Started Eating Red Meat Again.)
 Since then, ButcherBox has grown and changed a lot.
-Although they were first of their kind, with innovation comes competitors.
+Although they were the first of their kind, with innovation comes competitors.

-You now have a lot of options when it comes to 0nline organic meat delivery services, so I thought it’s time I posted a FULL review of Butcher Box.
-If you’ve been curious to find out if ButcherBox is worth it, then this review is for you!
+You now have a lot of options when it comes to online organic & high-quality meat delivery services, so I thought it was time I posted a FULL review of Butcher Box.
+If you've been curious to find out if ButcherBox is worth it, then this review is for you!

 So what is ButcherBox anyway?